 - vardenafil (Levitra)

 These drugs are known as PDE-5 inhibitors.
 They enhance the effects of nitric oxide, which the body produces to relax muscles in the penis to allow increased blood flow.

 Different drugs vary in dose, how long they work for, and possible side effects.

 A person’s doctor can determine which medication is the best fit for them.

-Some people should not take medications for ED as they can be dangerous.
-These people include those who:
+Some groups should not take medications for ED, as they can be dangerous.
+This includes people who:

 - take nitrate drugs or have heart problems